01binary/360-video-pipeline/README.md

 ### Camera Settings

-I use the following settings for Insta 360 Pro I in Video mode:
+I use the following settings for Insta 360 Pro in Video mode:

 |Setting|Value|
 |-------|-----|